paramveghal/FourSquareProject/README.md

 the user would have taken to a new screen and they would be presented with extra details that were not presented on the TableViewCell.

- Hope you like this app! - It is a very simple interpreation of being able to access FourSquare API.
+ Hope you like this app! - It is a very simple interpretation of being able to access FourSquare API.